MooshiMochi/ManhwaUpdatesBot/README.md

       - when checking for updates, sometimes a manga might be dropped.
 We need to account for that when checking whether to let the user subscribe to that series or not.
       The error message also needs to be updated to say taht the manga is either completed or dropped.

+      - Rearrange the function order in each of the scanlators.py classes to follow that of the ABCScan class